dan-snelson/dan-snelson/README.md

 Proven history of leveraging personnel strengths and the latest technologies to realize enterprise-wide process improvements.

-Engaging presenter and seasoned communicator capable of building relationships with all levels of management, while inspiring passion and drive to meet internal and external stakeholders' goals.
+Engaging presenter and seasoned communicator capable of building relationships with all levels of management, while inspiring passion and drive to exceed internal and external stakeholders' goals.

 - [Blog](https://snelson.us)
 - [LinkedIn](https://www.linkedin.com/in/danksnelson/)